 I received this book for free from the author as a free story in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This paranormal romance is a Kindle edition that was published by the author on 2015 and has 8 pages.
+paranormal romance that was published by the author on 2015 and has 8 pages.

 Explore it on Goodreads

 Other books by this author which I have reviewed include Must Love Hellhounds, Kiss of Snow, An Enchanted Season, Archangel's Blade, Angels of Darkness, Lord of the Abyss, Desert Warrior, Angels' Flight, Tangle of Need, Play of Passion, Archangel's Storm, Wild Invitation, Heart of Obsidian, Archangel's Legion, "Hide and Seek", "Making Dinner", Shield of Winter, A Conversation, "Home", Angels' Pawn, "New Year's Kisses", Night Shift, "Weapons Training", "Zoë's Workshop", Archangel's Shadows, Archangel’s Enigma, Shards of Hope, “Fairy Balloons”, “An Unexpected Guest”, Allegiance of Honor, "The Song of the Wolf", Archangel’s Heart, Archangel’s Viper

 This is a free short story from Nalini Singh’s newsletter that occurs during chapter nine in Kiss of Snow, 10, in the Psy-Changeling paranormal romance series that usually revolves around the allied wolf- and leopard-shifters and their very uneasy alliance with the Psy.
 In “Wild Night”, the couple focus is on Tai and Evie, a pair of young wolfshifters.

 Singh places “Wild Night” at 10.1 in the chronological list.
 If you’re interested, there is a chronological listing of the Psy-Changeling books on my website.